riaankleinhans/tag-contributor-strategy/resources.md

-# Useful resources, research, and quick links
+# VERY Useful resources, research, and quick links

 ## Purpose
 Serve as a quick resource for the TAG to grab links that we work with at high frequency and reference from other research.
 This is not official guidance.